mirjunaid26/particle_accelerator_LHC/README.md

 # Objective 1
 Build a supervised Machine Learning model and evaluate its performance at signal vs. background classification.
 Then, optimize the model to reach the best possible performance.

+# Objective 2
+Build an unsupervised Machine Learning model and use it to construct a set of events that can be considered as signal events according to the model.
+Keeping in mind that the class labels cannot be used when training the model.
+Then, evaluate the performance of the unsupervised model at finding signal events.